4Geeks logo

 • How can I select an element to update its styles?
 By using a selector.

-• The most simple thing like changing text color and manipulating fonts (size, family, etc).
+• The most simple things like changing text color and manipulating fonts (size, family, etc).

 • Changing the element's background color or image.

-• Fully comprehend the <div> tag that inherently behaves as a "box" (which means that it has borders, with and height) and how to use <div> to separate your content visually.
+• Fully comprehend the <div> tag that inherently behaves as a "box" (which means that it has borders, width, and height) and how to use <div> to separate your content visually.

 • How to create the most common website layouts using the display: flex; CSS rule.